ElizaYoon/sem/README.md

 Firstly, You should create a ".gitignore" file
-And then, add the Java specific files and Maven specific files in ".gitignore" file Finally, ".idea/" is added in the ".gitignore file" Create a docker file and app
+And then, add the Java specific files and Maven specific files in ".gitignore" file Finally, ".idea/" is added in the ".gitignore file" Create Docker File and App file as a java